fostam/php-retry/README.md

 ```

 ### Getting the Number of Attempts
-If you need to get the number of attempts on success, e.g. for logging purposes,
+If you need to get the number of attempts that were necessary for a successful payload call, e.g. for logging purposes,
-you can pass a variable by reference to the `onFailure()` and `onException()` methods:
+you can pass a variable by reference to the `onFailure()`, `onException()` and `onCondition()`methods:

 ```php
 Retry::onFailure('myfunc', 3, null, $tries);